fogatlas-legacy/fadepl-controller/README.md

 ### How different models of CPU are handled

-**Assumption:** what follows works in the assumption that each region is homogeneous in terms of CPU models.
+**Assumption:** what follows works in the assumption that each region is homogeneous in terms of CPU model/architecture and that the algorithm used is DAG (with Silly algorithm it doesn't work).

 Since in fog environment we can have different models of CPU installed, the user has the possibility to express the amount of CPU in terms of both MIPS or "k8s Quantity".